revbayes/revbayes.github.io/tutorials/convergence/index.md

 First, download the files listed as data files on the top of this page.
 Save them in a folder called data.
 These files are the output from a phylogenetic analysis performed with a datset from bears.
 The nucleotide substitution model was GTR+$\Gamma$+I and the MCMC was set to run 2 independent runs.
-The function `checkConvergence` takes the output from a folder and performs the convergence assessment pipeline.
+The function `checkConvergence` takes the output from a phylogenetic analysis performed on RevBayes and works through the convergence assessment pipeline.
+This function can take either a directory with all the output files from a single analysis or a list of files.

-Let's run this function with our example output (this step may take a few minutes):
+Let's run this function with our example output in a directory(this step may take a few minutes):

   > `check_bears <- checkConvergence("data/")` <br />

+We can also list the names of the files:

+  > `check_bears <- checkConvergence( list_files = c("bears_cytb_GTR_run_1.log", "bears_cytb_GTR_run_1.trees", "bears_cytb_GTR_run_2.log", "bears_cytb_GTR_run_2.trees") )` <br />

 Now, let's see what is the output: